Remembering Phillip Hughes: His career in pictures

 Such numbers proved impossible to ignore for Australia's selectors, who named him in the squad to tour South Africa in February and March of that year as the opener tasked with replacing the recently retired Matthew Hayden.

-Hughes made his debut in Johannesburg, shaking as he presented with Baggy Green No.408 by skipper Ricky Ponting as one of three debutants in the match.
+Hughes made his debut in Johannesburg, shaking as he was presented with Baggy Green No.408 by skipper Ricky Ponting as one of three debutants in the match.
 He made a four-ball duck in the first innings but rebounded to score 75 in his second dig.

 The next Test, in Durban, was history in the making.
 The South Africans thought Hughes had a short-ball weakness, but he turned it into a strength and used the pace of the Proteas attack against them.